sram-z/docksible/README.md

 docksible <command> [option]

 Commands:
-  create:   create one or more containers separeted by a comma.
+  -c :  Create one or more containers separeted by a comma.

- ansible:   create minimal structure for ansible.
+  -a :  Create minimal structure for ansible.

-   purge:   delete all container(s) created by docksible.
+  -p :  Delete all container(s) created by Docksible (purge).

+  -l :  List conainer(s) created by Docksible.

 Options:
-    - k :   permit to initialise containers with your ssh key dockesible create -k <your_ssh_public_key>
+  -k :  Permit to initialise containers with your ssh key.
+        Example: Docksible create -k <your_ssh_public_key>.
-            It supposed that your ssh key is stored in the default directory:
+        (It supposed that your ssh key is stored in the default directory: ~/.ssh/key_ssh.pub)
-            ~/.ssh/key_ssh.pub

-    - h :   help
+  -h :   help
 ```

 ## Examples